The Year 2009 marks an historic milestone for the law firm of Pellettieri Rabstein

 firm's slogan, "GOING TO COURT IS HARDBALL!"

 of 70.
-Despite its size, PR&A has not lost sight of the mission of its founders,
+They have offices in Princeton, Mt.
+Laurel and Nutley, NJ as well as Newtown, PA.
+However, despite their size, PR&A has not lost sight of the mission of its founders,

 Ruth and George, Sr., to serve people of all economic backgrounds.